-As a general note, AMERIPEN greatly appreciates the progress the Department has made in this draft in simplifying the complexity and length of these rules governing reuse and refill.
+As a general note, AMERIPEN greatly appreciates the progress the Department previously made in simplifying the complexity and length of these rules governing reuse and refill.
 This is crucial for producers to be able to collectively increase their use of reusable and refillable materials as expected, particularly given the nascent state of this sector.
 AMERIPEN cautions against reinstating much of the struck provisions or imposing significant new requirements, at least for the early years of the SB 54 program, as that will inhibit growth of these formats.